phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 #### Application Tests  eliasvan/application
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Application software test.
 #### Game Tests  eliasvan/game
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Game software test.
+#### All FABIAN Tests  fabian/all
+This is a collection of all test profiles found within the specified OpenBenchmarking.org repository.
+#### Installed Tests  fabian/installed
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository that are already installed on the system under test.
+#### Linux Operating System Tests  fabian/linux
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the Linux Operating System.
+#### Solaris Operating System Tests  fabian/solaris
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the Solaris Operating System.
+#### BSD Operating System Tests  fabian/bsd
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the BSD Operating System.
+#### MacOSX Operating System Tests  fabian/macosx
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the MacOSX Operating System.
+#### Windows Operating System Tests  fabian/windows
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the Windows Operating System.
+#### Hurd Operating System Tests  fabian/hurd
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the Hurd Operating System.
+#### System Subsystem Tests  fabian/system
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the System sub-system.
+#### Processor Subsystem Tests  fabian/processor
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Processor sub-system.
+#### Disk Subsystem Tests  fabian/disk
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Disk sub-system.
+#### Graphics Subsystem Tests  fabian/graphics
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Graphics sub-system.
+#### Memory Subsystem Tests  fabian/memory
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Memory sub-system.
+#### Network Subsystem Tests  fabian/network
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Network sub-system.
+#### Other Subsystem Tests  fabian/other
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Other sub-system.
+#### Utility Tests  fabian/utility
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Utility software test.
+#### Simulator Tests  fabian/simulator
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Simulator software test.
+#### Scientific Tests  fabian/scientific
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Scientific software test.
+#### Benchmark Tests  fabian/benchmark
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Benchmark software test.
+#### Application Tests  fabian/application
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Application software test.
+#### Game Tests  fabian/game
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Game software test.
 #### All WINDOWS Tests  windows/all
 This is a collection of all test profiles found within the specified OpenBenchmarking.org repository.